 3. Banners shall not be installed on poles or standards in any residential district.

 4. Banners shall only be installed at the approved locations indicated on the plan submitted with the banner application.

+5. City owned poles within Caltrans right-of-way shall require an additional review/approval process with Caltrans Permit Department.

 Adopted – January 24, 1994